terrorizer1980/docker-compose-aws-ecscli-demo/docs/beginner-kafka/README.md

 1. Reads JSON lines from a file on the internet.
 1. Sends each JSON line to a message queue.
-    1. In this implementation, the queue is AWS SQS.
+    1. In this implementation, the queue is Kafka.
 1. Reads messages from the queue and inserts into Senzing.
     1. In this implementation, Senzing keeps its data in a PostgreSQL database.
 1. Reads information from Senzing via [Senzing REST API](https://github.com/Senzing/senzing-rest-api-specification) server.